James-Burch/PP1-CI/README.md

 ### Main Element
 - This element has been used to house the majority of each pages content, the focal point of each respective page.
 Any information that is relevant to the page and any images that need showcasing.
+- Each page showcases a background image with the parallax scrolling effect targetting the body element of each page.
+This allows the user to see an image of a customer undergoing treatment by realign (Gav), I have done this to try and create a sense of familiarity and if a new customer decides to book they know who to look for.

 ### Footer
 - The footer element has been used on every page with all of them housing the social media icons with links to each respective social media page.
 The icons are responsive and invert colours when hovered over on laptops and desktop.
 Each link opens in a new tab, the footer is also fixed to the bottom of the page on each page.